canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

    run automatically if systemd is enabled via the ``/etc/wsl.conf``.
 The Ubuntu applications distributed via Microsoft Store enable systemd in the first boot, so no action is required if the user sets up a new instance by using them.
-Users of other distros may find surprising that cloud-init doesn't run automatically by default.
-At the time of this writing only systemd distros are supported by the WSL datasource, although there is nothing hard coded in the implementation code that requires it, so it's possible that non-systemd distros find ways to run cloud-init and make it just work.
+Users of other distros may find it surprising that cloud-init doesn't run automatically by default.
+At the time of this writing, only systemd distros are supported by the WSL datasource, although there is nothing hard coded in the implementation code that requires it, so non-systemd distros may find ways to run cloud-init and make it just work.

-Notice that requirements 1 and 2 are met by default, i.e. WSL grants those features enabled, being the user allowed to opt out, if so desired.
+Notice that requirements 1 and 2 are met by default, i.e. WSL grants those features enabled, being the user allowed to opt-out if so desired.
 For more information about how to configure WSL, `check the official documentation <https://learn.microsoft.com/windows/wsl/wsl-config#configuration-settings-for-wslconf>`_.